-On 05.19.25 a message from the Chief of Staff (CoS) on behalf of the CFO was sent to members of the Administrator's Committee with a requirement to provide an attestation that they have read the Purchasing Policy 1209.
-The College's Leadership Council also received the message to review the purchasing policy and were required to provide an attestation that the policy is being applied in their respective areas of responsibility.
+On 4.29.24 a message from the CFO was sent to members of the Administrative Council with a requirement to provide an attestation that they have read the Purchasing Policy 1209.
+On 4.28.24 the College's Leadership Council received the purchasing policy and then required them to provide an attestation that the policy is being applied in their respective areas of responsibility.